Wishing you knew more about Aboriginal culture? Search no more.

 Australian life expectancy figures might be all wrong

-While the life expectancy figures presented above are bad news by themselves, the truth might be even worse which has led to the Australian Bureau of Statistics (ABS) to adjust its methodology in 2009.
+While the life expectancy figures presented above are bad news by themselves, the truth might be even worse for two reasons: Statistics differ greatly between states and territories, and undertakers not always record Aboriginal descent properly.

-With no accurate statistics on the number of Indigenous people dying each year it is impossible to calculate Aboriginal life expectancy and any progress on closing the life expectancy gap.
+With no accurate statistics on the number of Aboriginal people dying each year it is impossible to calculate Aboriginal life expectancy and any progress on closing the life expectancy gap.

-Two estimates of Indigenous life expectancy in 2008 differed by as much as five years, providing contradictory messages on the magnitude of the life expectancy gap and rendering any mortality rate calculation unreliable .
+Two estimates of Aboriginal life expectancy in 2008 differed by as much as five years, providing contradictory messages on the magnitude of the life expectancy gap and rendering any mortality rate calculation unreliable.

 Hence the Australian Bureau of Statistics had to use a 'semi-theoretical' approach for its calculations and has done so since 1996 because census results are 'unreliable'.